jonathonherbert/prosemirror-deco-repro/README.md

 # ProseMirror basic example

-A reproduction of an issue where decorations passed to nested EditorViews produce a crash.
+A reproduction of an issue where decorations passed to nested EditorViews throw an error.
+A DecorationGroup is being nested inside another DecorationGroup's members, which should be of type `DecorationSet[]`.

+## Reproducing

 Run `yarn` to install dependencies, and `yarn dev` to run.